zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-onboarding-procedures.md

 ## Development Procedures

-The items that are being developed add functionality to an Azure Portal, and therefore are named extensions.
+The items that are being developed extend  functionality to an Azure Portal, and therefore are named extensions.
 Some examples are in the following image.

  ![alt-text](../media/portalfx-ui-concepts/blade.png "Azure Portal Blades")

 Perform the following tasks to become part of Azure portal extension developer community.

+* Prerequisites to Azure portal onboarding

 1. [Join DLs and request permissions](#join-dls-and-request-permissions)